AlhajiMarrah/SQL_Data_Project/README.md

-uppdate contact of this later
+uppdate contents of this later